President ‘Trompe’, The ‘Will to Lie’, and Why We Must Speak Power to Truth

 From Diagnosis to 'Civilisation'

-In my clinical psychopathological model of the human condition, described in my article 'The Human Condition and How to Heal From It' I reveal the hidden mechanics of life, which may be applied to individuals, institutions, or even to 'civilisation' itself, starting from the root cause, leading to the threshold of consciousness, and how to cross the 'Bridge of Awakening' to become whole and healed.
+In my clinical psychopathological model of the human condition, described in my article 'The Human Condition and How to Heal It', I reveal the hidden mechanics of life, which may be applied to individuals, institutions, or even to 'civilisation' itself, starting from the root cause, leading to the threshold of consciousness, and how to cross the 'Bridge of Awakening' to become whole and healed.

 So, where on Earth does one begin with a 'post-truth' civilisation and political system?
 One begins in the same place: In the fractured psyche.